roxxybox/rubeHTML/README.md

-# rubeHTML
+# Rube HTML
-The rubics cube in HTML
+The rubics cube in HTML!